Guide to Senior Living in Hawaii

 The cost of living in Hawaii is relatively high compared to costs in many mainland states, so seniors in Hawaii can expect to pay care costs that are above the national average.
 For instance, in Hawaii, the average monthly cost of assisted living care is $4,375, which is $324 higher than the U.S. average.
 Seniors who need help covering senior living costs can find in-depth information on local, state and federal programs in this guide.

-Paying for Senior Living in Hawaii
+The Cost of Senior Living in Hawaii

 Nursing Home Care

 With a monthly median of $5,375, the cost of assisted living in Hawaii is higher than the nationwide average of $4,500.
 However, average rates are lower than in the other non-mainland state of Alaska, where seniors typically pay around $6,830 per month.
 Compared with mainland states along the Pacific coast, California is a little more affordable, at $5,250 per month.
 Prices decreased further in Oregon to $5,045.
 Assisted living costs more in Washington, with a median monthly price of $6,000.

 Costing an average of $12,501 per month, Hawaii’s nursing homes charge almost $4,600 each month more than the national average of $7,908.
 Seniors along the west coast also pay more than the national median, albeit costs are generally lower than in Hawaii.
 Monthly nursing home care costs around $10,342 in Oregon, $9,794 in California and $9,429 in Washington.
 There’s a substantial price increase in Alaska, where average monthly rates are $31,512.

 The Cost of Nursing Home Care in Hawaii

 Seniors in need of nursing home care in Hawaii will pay a premium to receive this type of care in The Aloha State.
 At $11,650, the average monthly cost for nursing home care in Hawaii far surpasses the U.S. average of $7,513 by $4,137 per month.

 The United States